 This is not a trivial insight.
 Our limitation to effects is what accounts for why we can come up with such contradictory explanations for “how something happened.”
 On the one hand, the animist can point to the capriciousness of events to claim that “obviously” spirits are what drive bodies to do things (e.g., the massive stone to roll down the hillside and hit the car killing its occupants).
 E.B.
 Tylor’s theory of animism in Primitive Culture: Researches into the Development of Mythology, Philosophy, Religion, Art, and Custom (1871) rests upon the following analogy: I experience myself as capable of making my internal decisions and agency to cause my body to do things.
 I am unable to experience your internal self directly, but my observations of how you conduct yourself make it reasonable for me to conclude that you, too, have an imperceptible capacity to make internal decisions and initiate actions.
 Other animals appear to be able to do the same.
 Plants, as well, appear to respond to their environment.
 It is a small (some, of course would say huge) step to conclude that all physical bodies have an internal “spirit” (animus) that accounts for their “capricious behavior.”
 On the other hand, the natural scientist invokes invisible physical laws to account for the event, but s/he must remain silent in front of the question “Why did it happen?” – except to deny the validity of the question.
 We can submit ourselves to all kinds of therapies for cancer, but none of them can give more than a speculative answer to the question, “Why me?”
 Nature doesn’t allow for “Why me?”
 It can suggest answers for “how” but not “why me personally”

-However, if we want to even hope to understand nature, we must assume that it is governed by a coherent, ordered system of physical laws (which, again, are not to be limited to mathematical “laws” but include statistical regularity and illumination through algorithms).
+However, if we want to even hope to understand nature, we must assume that it is governed by a coherent, ordered system of physical laws (which, again, are not to be limited to mathematical “laws” but include statistical regularity and illumination through algorithmic functions).
 Were nature truly just a random aggregate of elements, then we would only experience chaos and could understand nothing.

 The same can be said for our autonomous freedom.
 If human creative agency is not just a random aggregate of spontaneous confusion, it not only must be complementary to natural causality and its system of physical laws without which it can do nothing, but it is also necessary for us to approach our own autonomous causality as governed by a coherent, lawfully ordered system.
 The physical and moral, lawful systems are our best option for understanding our place in the order of things, but they require two eyes.
 Only with the discovery of the moral law is it possible for us to escape the loss or deterioration of the second eye.